Does this test have other names?

-You may need this test if your doctor suspects that you have Mycoplasma pneumonia.
+You may need this test if your healthcare provider suspects that you have Mycoplasma pneumonia.
 The most common symptom is a dry, hacking cough.
-Other symptoms are typical of other respiratory infections:
+Other symptoms are like those of other respiratory infections:

 What other tests might I have along with this test?